Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: FEM meshing

-Given that the model is based on FEM, the results are bound to be dependent on the meshing of the system.
-As mentioned in \aref{app:modelav}, constructing a mesh fine enough at the surface of the superconducting domains is critical to get reliable results.
-This dependence is illustrated in \Fref{fig:meshdependence}, where the trap frequency along z for a 1$\,\muup$m diameter sphere in an \AHC{} trap (cf.~\Fref{fig:AHCtrap}) is calculated via FEM-3D.
-For these simulations we changed the maximal mesh element size, $l_{\mathrm{mesh}}$, on the surface of the particle resulting in gradually finer meshed particles, see the insets in \Fref{fig:meshdependence} and \Fref{fig:AHCmesh}.
+Given that the model is based on FEM, the results are mesh dependent.
+Constructing a mesh fine enough at the surface of the superconducting domains is critical to get reliable results.
+This dependence is illustrated in \fref{fig:meshdependence}, where the trap frequency along z for a 1$\,\muup$m diameter sphere in an \AHC{} trap (cf.~\fref{fig:AHCtrap}) is calculated via FEM-3D.
+For these simulations we changed the maximal allowed mesh element size, $l_{\mathrm{mesh}}$, on the surface of the particle resulting in gradually finer meshed particles, see the insets in \fref{fig:meshdependence} and \fref{fig:AHCmesh}.
 When reducing $l_{\mathrm{mesh}}$, the FEM meshing algorithm gradually increases the number of mesh elements in the sphere and, thus, reduces the average element area that one mesh element covers.
+This is reflected in the number of degrees of freedom (DOF) in the sphere, that is, the number of unknowns to solve for in the model, which in general equals the number of dependent variables ($A_x$, $A_y$, $A_z$ and the gauge fixing potential inside the sphere) times the number of nodes in the geometry.
+In all our simulations we use quadratic mesh discretization, which means the lines connecting the mesh nodes are not straight lines but polynomials of second order.
 For $l_{\mathrm{mesh}}\lessapprox 5\cdot \lambda_L=250\,$nm, we observe no clear trend of the trap frequency within its uncertainty.
 However, for $l_{\mathrm{mesh}}\gtrapprox 0.5\cdot R_{\mathrm{sphere}}=250\,$nm, the particle itself is not properly resolved and the magnetic field penetrates parts or the entire volume of the particle, which effectively increases the effect of field penetration and, thus, decreases the trap frequency.

 For FEM-2D we can decrease $l_{\mathrm{mesh}}$ further as the computational cost is not as large as for FEM-3D simulations. \Fref{fig:meshdependence2Dsmall} shows the trap frequency of a 150$\,$nm radius sphere in an \AHC{} trap in dependence of $l_{\mathrm{mesh}}$.
-For fine enough meshing, i.e., $l_{\mathrm{mesh}}\lessapprox10\,$nm corresponding to $>10^3$ mesh elements, the FEM simulations converge to the analytical results obtained for a superconducting sphere in a quadrupole field.
-The small discrepancy is attributed to the difference between the field distribution of a quadrupole field and the real field of the modeled trap.
+For fine enough meshing, i.e., $l_{\mathrm{mesh}}\lessapprox10\,$nm corresponding to $>10^4$ DOF, the FEM simulations converge to the analytical results obtained for a superconducting sphere in a quadrupole field.
+The small discrepancy is attributed to the difference between the field distribution of a quadrupole field and the field of the modeled trap.